STATUTES OF AIESEC ALUMNI MIDDLE EAST AND AFRICA

 THE EXECUTIVE BOARD

 Article 6.1.
 The Association is administered and represented by an Executive Board, which shall be composed of five up to nine duly elected members.
 The Executive Board shall propose and Congress shall decide in the congress preceding the election procedure the actual number of Executive Board members to be elected in any election cycle.
-AAA Executive board members are required to attend annually the AAA regional conference, his/her NAA congress, and AAI congress.
+AAMEA Executive board members are required to attend annually the AAA regional conference, his/her NAA congress, and AAI congress.

 Article 6.2.
 In case of a permanent vacancy occurring, the Executive Board may co-opt another Member to fill the vacancy.